-The followers’ growth Twitter metric is the number of followers that have changed over the last 30 days.
+The followers’ growth Twitter metric is the number of followers that has changed over the last 30 days.

 Similarly to your new followers, this metric should be analyzed if you want to increase the awareness of your brand and grow your following base.

-If the number is positive, it means you’re on a good path, and your audiences are interested in your Twitter content.
+If the number is positive, it means you’re on a good path, and your audience is interested in your Twitter content.